yduf/yduf.github.io/_posts/2021-07-18-laptop-huawei-matebook-14.md

 - NVIDIA GP107M [GeForce MX350]

 Which may cause some issue on its own.
+You can force switch from one to the other

+{% highlight bash %}
+# by having the nvidia driver installed and nvidia-prime cli
+$

+# invoking either  intel or nvidia profile
+$ sudo prime-select nvidia
+$ sudo reboot               # and restart :-( ...
+{% endhighlight %}

 ## Startup options
 - F2 - BIOS access